-- Staff will record the bullying in the class behaviour log.
-The headteacher will also record the incident centrally on SIMS - The headteacher/deputy will monitor behaviour logs and information recorded on SIMS analysing and evaluating the results - Termly reports summarising the information, will be reported to the governing body - Staff will offer support to the target of the bullying in discussion with the pupil's class teacher.
+- Staff will record the bullying on MyConcern (our online reporting system).
+SLT will immediately get notification of this and closely monitor any bullying that is reported. - Staff will investigate the incident.
+This will involve speaking to the alleged victim and perpetrator, and with any witnesses. - Staff will offer support to the target of the bullying in discussion with the pupil's class teacher.
 Individual meetings will then be held with any target of bullying to devise a plan of action that ensures they are made to feel safe and reassured that the bullying is not their fault. - Staff will pro-actively respond to the bully who may require support.
-They will discuss with the target's class teacher to devise a plan of action - Staff will inform parents or carers and where necessary involve them in any plan of action

-• Staff will assess whether any other authorities (such as police or the local authority) need to be involved, particularly when actions take place outside school
+They will discuss with the target's class teacher to devise a plan of action - Staff will inform parents or carers and where necessary involve them in any plan of action - Staff will assess whether any other authorities (such as police or the local authority) need to be involved, particularly when actions take place outside school